 Battery Don't attempt to replace the iPhone battery yourself-you may damage the battery, which could cause overheating and injury.
-The lithium-ion battery in iPhone should be replaced only by Apple or an authorized service provider, and must be recycled or disposed of separately from household waste.
+The lithium-ion battery in iPhone should be replaced by Apple or an authorized service provider, and must be recycled or disposed of separately from household waste.
 Don't incinerate the battery.
 For information about battery service and recycling, see www.apple.com/batteries/service-and-recycling/.

-Distraction Using iPhone in some circumstances can distract you and may cause a dangerous situation (for example, avoid using headphones while riding a bicycle and avoid texting while driving a car).
+Distraction Using iPhone in some circumstances can distract you and may cause a dangerous situation (for example, avoid using headphones while riding a bicycle and avoid typing a text message while driving a car).
 Observe rules that prohibit or restrict the use of mobile phones or headphones.

 Navigation Maps, directions, Flyover, and location-based apps depend on data services.
 These data services are subject to change and may not be available in all areas, resulting in maps, directions, Flyover, or location-based information that may be unavailable, inaccurate, or incomplete.
 Some Maps features require Location Services.
 Compare the information provided on iPhone to your surroundings and defer to posted signs to resolve any discrepancies.
 Do not use these services while performing activities that require your full attention.
 Always comply with posted signs and the laws and regulations in the areas where you are using iPhone and always use common sense.

-Charging Charge iPhone with the included USB cable and power adapter, or with other thirdparty "Made for iPhone" cables and power adapters that are compatible with USB 2.0 or later, or power adapters compliant with applicable country regulations and with one or more of the following standards: EN 301489-34, IEC 62684, YD/T 1591-2009, CNS 15285, ITU L1000, or another applicable mobile phone power adapter interoperability standard.
-An iPhone Micro USB Adapter (available separately in some areas) or other adapter may be needed to connect iPhone to some compatible power adapters.
-Only micro USB power adapters in certain regions that comply with applicable mobile device power adapter interoperability standards are compatible.
-Please contact the power adapter manufacturer to find out if your micro USB power adapter complies with these standards.
+Charging Charge iPhone with the included USB cable and power adapter, or with other third-party "Made for iPhone" cables and power adapters that are compatible with USB 2.0 or later, or power adapters compliant with applicable country regulations and with one or more of the following standards: EN 301489-34, IEC 62684, YD/T 1591-2009, CNS 15285, ITU L.1000, or another applicable mobile phone power adapter interoperability standard.